Choosing the Right Plot of Land to Build a House

 4.4 Telephone and Internet Services

-Check the availability of landline and internet services and the quality of mobile network coverage.
+Finally, confirm the availability of landline and internet services, along with the quality of mobile network coverage.
+This is essential for modern living.

 5. Environmental Factors